About the Course

 Unless specifically designated, no student content submissions, chat transcripts, quizzes, discussions, or any personal identifying information are reproduced here on ThisIsNotThat.

-As of this March 2019 announcement, Instructure (the corporation that owns Canvas) announced their intention to indefinitely maintain the original course so that “all learners and instructors will will continue to have access to all past courses on Canvas.net indefinitely.”
+As of March 2019, Instructure (the corporation that previously owned and managed the Canvas Learning Management System) announced their intention to indefinitely maintain the original course so that “all learners and instructors will will continue to have access to all past courses on Canvas.net indefinitely.”
 You can therefore access the archived version of the original Canvas course at General Semantics: An Approach to Effective Language Behavior.
 If you are one of the 1,300 student who were enrolled in the 2014 course, you can still login and access your own personal content and interactions within the actual Canvas course.

 Course materials are reproduced here under terms of the Creative Commons Share Alike License.
 You may use the original content presented as part of this course for any non-commercial use with attribution.
 External media and published materials may not be included under this license.